Only 125 Spots - Inaugural Event

 A/B Lines

-Adventure bikes vary massively in weight, power, and momentum.
-Classes ensure you're compared against bikes and riders that are genuinely similar to yours.
+Adventure bikes vary massively in weight and power.
+Classes ensure you're compared against bikes that are genuinely similar to yours.

 ClassEngine SizeExamplesBadge

-SmallUp to 500ccHonda CRF300L, Royal Enfield Himalayan, KTM 390 AdventureSmall
+SmallUp to 600ccHonda CRF300L, Royal Enfield Himalayan, KTM 390 AdventureSmall

 How you're ranked